psi4/psi4/doc/sphinxman/source/build_planning.rst

 How to configure code to use high angular momentum basis sets
 -------------------------------------------------------------

-The :ref:`Libint <addon:libint>` integral code handles arbitrary order angular momentum, but compiling that is prohibitive.
+The :ref:`Libint <sec:libint>` integral code handles arbitrary order angular momentum, but compiling that is prohibitive.
 The default of ``5`` is generally good. ``7`` has met all of a research group's needs for years. ``4`` is handy for quickly testing other parts of the build.